 - An individual may only perform once in a single competitive category.

 - Individuals may perform in a classical and non-classical group and solo competitive category.

 - Not anywhere in the audio of the song or announcement, the names of the participant or choreographer should be mentioned.

-- Any segment with no more than one entry will be cancelled.
+- Any segment with only one entry will be cancelled.
 The participant can opt to compete in a higher age category if possible.

 - If there are too many entries in any category NEMA reserves the right to conduct a semi-final round.

 - NEMA reserves the right to request proof of age, to verify the age of the participant if needed.

 - No prompting/coaching from outside of the stage is allowed.
 The item will be immediately disqualified if it comes to notice.